-For each letter, identifying information for the student is provided (a Student Photo, Student name, Birthdate, and Grade).
+For each letter, identifying information for the student is provided (a Student Photo, Student name, Birthdate and Grade).

 Under the Absences column, the number of absence codes counted as qualifying the student to receive a letter is displayed.
-The number of the Letter that will be sent is provided under Letter.
+The number of the Letter that will be sent is provided under Letter Part.
 Under Documents, a link to a PDF of an English only Office Copy for the letter is provided.
 Click on the link to see a copy of the letter provided for internal office use.

-Under Delivery Type, click on the drop-down to choose whether an individual letter should be sent by digitally (Aeries Communications or email), printing and mailing, both methods, or to not be sent.
+Under Delivery Type, click on the drop-down to choose whether an individual letter should be sent digitally (Aeries Communications or email), by printing and mailing, both methods, or to not be sent.